- Brand name

 If you forget to take Calcitriol-GA

 Do not take an extra dose.
 Wait until the next dose and take your normal dose then.
-Do not try to make up for the dose that you missed by taking more than one dose at a time.

 In case of an overdose